ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 State Distribution and Locations

-Map 41: MBC Sightings by Town, 1991-2009
+Map 41: BOM-MBC Sightings by Town, 1991-2013

-Aphrodite Fritillary was found in 93 towns between 1991 and 2009 (Map 41), compared to 176 towns for Great Spangled Fritillary.
+Aphrodite Fritillary was found in 105 towns between 1991 and 2013 (Map 41), compared to 189 towns for Great Spangled Fritillary.

-Neither the Atlas nor MBC has any reports of Aphrodite from the southeastern towns, from Cape Cod, or from the Islands.
-There is one historical specimen from Martha’s Vineyard in the Yale Peabody Museum, an individual collected by L. Cleveland on Aug.
+Neither the Atlas nor MBC has any reports of Aphrodite from the southeastern towns, from Cape Cod, or from the islands.
+There is one historical specimen from Martha’s Vineyard in the Yale Peabody Museum, collected by L. Cleveland on Aug.
 29, 1936, but today, the Vineyard checklist terms Aphrodite “rare” or “accidental” (Pelikan 2002).
 There are no contemporary or historical reports from Nantucket (Jones and Kimball 1943; LoPresti 2011).
 Mello and Hansen (2004) do not mention Aphrodite as occurring on Cape Cod.
 The southernmost town for which MBC has records is Easton.
 The Atlas had records from the nearby towns of Attleboro and Norton.

-Some NABA counts show a pattern of decline in Aphrodite reports.
-The long-running Central Franklin Count had a maximum of 52 in 1999, but there has been decline since: a similar number of observers reported 15 in 2009 and 10 in 2010.
-An even stronger decline is seen in the Blackstone Valley Count numbers; this count reported 48 Aphrodites in 2001 (its first year), but never more than 9 since.
+The Northern Worcester Count found fairly high numbers through 2010 (between 23 and 34 reported in 1999, 2006, 2007, 2008, and 2010), but only between 2 and 8 were reported in 2011 through 2013.
+The long-running Central Franklin Count had a high of 52 reported in 1999, but has shown decline since: a similar number of observers reported 15 in 2009, 10 in 2010, 2 in 2011, 1 in 2012, but finally 26 in 2013.
+A striking decline is also seen in the Blackstone Valley Count numbers; this count reported 48 Aphrodites in 2001 (its first year), but never more than 9 between 2002 and 2009, and none 2010 through 2013.

 There are several locations where Aphrodite was seen fairly consistently and in good numbers in earlier years, but for which there are no recent reports or visits.
 In Upton at the Chestnut Street Gas line, 42 were counted on 7/5/1999 by T. and C. Dodd, but the area has not been visited since 2000.
-In Newbury in northeastern Massachusetts, 25 were reported on 7/18/1993 by R. Forster, presumably at Martin Burns WMA, since that is the only area in Newbury known to be likely habitat.
+In Newbury in northeastern Massachusetts, 25 were reported on 7/18/1993 by R. Forster, presumably from Martin Burns WMA, since that is the only area in Newbury known to be likely habitat.
 But recent reports from that state wildlife management area indicate a decline: 4 reported on 8/26/2000, F. Goodwin; 1 on 7/14/2001, D. Peacock; and none since, despite a thriving and much-counted colony of Great Spangled Fritillaries there.
 Other locations with large early reports but few to no recent reports are Princeton Wachusett Meadow Wildlife Sanctuary, 10 on 8/3/1992 T. Dodd; Savoy, 30 on 7/22/1994 D. Potter; Monroe, 11 on 7/19/1998 D. Potter; Petersham Quabbin Gate 40, 8 on 7/17/1999 D. Small; and Hardwick Quabbin Gate 45, 6 on 7/19/2003 M. Lynch and S. Carroll.
-Aphrodite is present at MAS Broad Meadow Brook WS Worcester, at least as of 2007 (photo by G. Kessler.)
-The site with the most consistent recent reports is Royalston Tully Dam, 5 on 8/3/2009 and Tully Lake, 5 on 7/13/2003 C. Kamp and D. Small.

 COLLECTORS PLEASE NOTE: Because of the evidence of decline in this species, collectors are requested not to collect specimens except as part of necessary scientific research under the auspices of an educational or scientific institution.